Unmanned aerial vehicle: Aerial photography

 Drones are ideally suited to capturing aerial shots in photography and cinematography, and are widely used for this purpose.
 Small drones avoid the need for precise coordination between pilot and cameraman, with the same person taking on both roles.
-However, big drones with professional cine cameras, there is usually a drone pilot and a camera operator who controls camera angle and lens.
-For example, the AERIGON cinema drone which is used in film production in big blockbuster movies is operated by 2 people.
-Drones provide access to dangerous, remote or otherwise inaccessible sites.
+Big drones with professional cine cameras usually have a drone pilot and a camera operator who controls the camera angle and lens.
+For example, the AERIGON cinema drone, used in film production, is operated by two people.
+Drones provide access to dangerous, remote, or otherwise inaccessible sites.

-Environmental Monitoring
+Environmental monitoring

-UASs or UAVs offer the great advantage for environmental monitoring to generate a new generation of survey at very-high or ultra-high resolution both in space and time.
+UASs or UAVs offer a great advantage for environmental monitoring to generate a new generation of survey at very-high or ultra-high resolution both in space and time.
 This gives the opportunity to bridge the existing gap between satellite data and field monitoring.
 This has stimulated a huge number of activities in order to enhance the description of natural and agricultural ecosystems.
 Most common applications are: